markdragunov/groupon-ai-pm-case/README.md

 - [docs/](docs/) — architecture.svg (v0) · architecture_v2.svg (v2) · maturity_ladder.svg
 - `reports/`, `logs/`, `data/` — generated on run

-## Honesty & limits
+## Philosophy

-All data is **synthetic and seeded**; the funnel break, the interaction pockets and the fraud spike are *planted* so the mechanisms can be demonstrated end-to-end.
-This repo proves **method, not findings** — the first real run belongs on real telemetry, and its week-one job is to falsify the planted assumptions.
-Known limits, stated rather than hidden: one funnel; simulated human review; a heuristic brain by default; offline evaluation of counterfactuals is only exact here because the simulator is omniscient — in production that is precisely what the exploration budget pays for.

-License: MIT.
+1. Synthetic data is not a shortcut.It is an explicit design choice.
+2. The simulator exists to validate decision-making, not to validate business outcomes.
+3. Every pattern in the simulator is intentionally planted.
+4. The first production deployment is expected to falsify those assumptions.
+5. If production behaves exactly like the simulator, the simulator was probably unrealistic.